 We follow their every move, but what do the Royals do when they're off duty?
-Here's a look at some of the more surprising royal hobbies
+Here's a look at some of the more surprising royal hobbies.

-Kate, Duchess of Cambridge
+Kate, Princess of Wales

 Like her mother Princess Anne, Zara was a member of the British equestrian team, winning a silver medal at the 2012 Olympic Games.
 Zara also finished second at Luhmuhlen in 2013 before taking a break to have her child Mia.
 She successfully returned to the saddle in time to win team silver at the 2014 World Equestrian Games.
 Zara now rides whenever she can.

 It should come as no surprise to learn that Prince Philip had many competitive hobbies, including polo which he played competitively until his early 50s.
 However, once he hung up his mallet he turned his attention to carriage racing, which sounds sedate but is anything but.
 Carriage racing sees participants drive a team of horses (plus a carriage) around a field full of obstacles at high speed.

 * Originally published in 2019.
 Updated in 2022.